From System of Record to System of Context & Work

 |---|---|---|

 What this teaches.
-Epic absorbs ambient scribing via Workshop with revenue-share extraction — avoid pure scribe.
-Best plays: RCM/coding (verifiable transaction loop generates true training signal), direct-to-clinician reasoning that bypasses both EHR and HIPAA-aggregation constraint, and patient-facing labor displacement.
+Epic absorbs ambient scribing via Workshop with revenue-share extraction, so avoid pure scribe plays.
+Best plays: RCM and coding (verifiable transaction loop generates real training signal), direct-to-clinician reasoning that bypasses both EHR and HIPAA-aggregation constraint, and patient-facing labor displacement.

 Legal (Practice & Matter Management)